chharvey/counterpoint/docs/spec/notation.md

 ### Type Errors (23xx)
-When the compiler recognizes a type mismatch, a type error is raised.
+A type error is raised when the compiler recognizes a type mismatch.

 2300.
 A general type error not covered by one of the following cases.
 2301.
 The validator encountered an operation with an invalid operand.
 2302.
 One type is expected to be a subtype of another, but is not.
 2303.
 An expression was assigned to a type to which it is not assignable.

+### Mutability Errors (24xx)
+A mutability error is raised when the compiler recognizes an attempt to mutate an immutable object.

+2400.
+A general mutability error not covered by one of the following cases.
+2401.
+An item or property of an immutable object was reassigned.